Burlington, Vermont

 LOW COMMITMENT

-Leashes are hanging in closet by front door.
+• Leashes are hanging in closet by front door.
+(If you take them out after dark, there’s a head lamp hanging in there too.)

 MEDIUM COMMITMENT

-Take Ellen on her own, longer leashed walk.
-(Bike path is one street over, at the end of Staniford Rd.)
+• Take Ellen on her own, longer leashed walk.

 HIGHER COMMITMENT